QuintonEL/Typing-Test/README.md

 # Typing Test
 ### A typing speed test built using ReactJS.
 View your words-per-minute(WPM) score as you type along with different passages from The Lord of the Rings.
+Deployed on [Netlify](https://typing-test-ql.netlify.app/)

 Followed Chigabiga's YouTube tutorial.